rill-js/rill/docs/api/index.md

 # Installation

-  Rill is supported in all recent versions of [nodejs](https://nodejs.org) and modern browsers including ie10.
+  Rill is supported in all recent versions of [nodejs](https://nodejs.org) and modern browsers including IE10.

-  You can quickly install a supported version of node/iojs with your favorite version manager:
+  You can quickly install a supported version of [nodejs](https://nodejs.org) with your favourite version manager:

 ```bash
 $ nvm install stable